 We will first address the issue of protection.
 All the damage that occurs in the world is rooted in the yetzer hara (the inclination for evil), which is the denial of the Creator, and there are two different categories which correspond to the two types of heresy that are rooted in the Chalal HaPanui and the “Breaking of the Vessels.”
 There is damage that is rooted in the overabundance of light that caused the vessels to break, where a person must use his mind to prevent any damage as much as it is possible.
 This is our job here in this world: to strive and to use our senses to the best of our ability to clarify the sparks from within the klippot (“husks”) and to protect our possessions from damaging forces and to return them to their root once they have been fixed.
 This idea can also apply to when we keep the mitzvot of the Torah.
 Then we fix things at their root, and the damaging forces which are rooted in the “Breaking of the Vessels,” are subdued and annulled.

 But there is another harm rooted in heresy that stems from Chalal HaPanui.
 It does not matter what we do in our minds to protect ourselves.
 It will not help, because there is no logical explanation that can clarify the events that led to these damages.
 Here we are only required to believe in G-d and to trust Him that He will protect us from these damaging forces.
 We do not have to search too far to understand what types of things this is referring to.
-The coronavirus that is making the world go crazy is a living example of this.
-Everything they try to do against it fails, and only G-d can save us from this damage, and yet we are committed to doing what we can to be saved from it.
+The coronavirus that made the world go crazy is a living example of this.
+Everything they tried to do against it failed, and only G-d can save us from this damage, and yet we are committed to doing what we can to be saved from it.

 This also gives us the answer to the question regarding our livelihood.
 The main thing is trusting in G-d; it is not the effort and striving that brings a person’s livelihood, as it is written: “For neither from the east nor from the west, nor from the wilderness comes success.
 For God is the Judge, one He humbles and one He raises” (Psalms 75:7-8).
 Only G-d determines what the channel will be for a person’s livelihood, and yet the person should engage in some business for his livelihood as it is said: “and the Lord, your God, will bless you in all that you do” (Deuteronomy 15:18).
 At the end of the day, a person’s occupation and livelihood is really for the sake of clarifying the sparks and bringing the world to its tikkun (completion).